 The procurement of goods and services must be responsibly and effectively managed through appropriate organizational structures, systems, policies, processes, and procedures.

-RECO is subject to Ontario’s Trade Agreements and must ensure that access for vendors to compete for government business is geographically neutral with respect to other jurisdictions that practice reciprocal non-discrimination with Ontario.
+RECO is subject to Ontario’s Trade Agreements and must ensure that access for vendors to compete for procurement opportunities is geographically neutral with respect to other jurisdictions that practice reciprocal non-discrimination with Ontario.

 All purchases made on behalf of RECO shall be consistent with RECO's Employee Conduct policies.
 RECO employees involved in purchasing will discharge their duties honestly, forthrightly, objectively and with integrity.
 RECO employees shall not use their official capacity or company time to negotiate or conduct personal purchases for themselves or others.